 Project Status

-In FY 2017, there were no recipients of the sales and use tax exemption granted under RICC Project Status.
+In FY 2019, there were no recipients of the sales and use tax exemption granted under CommerceRI Project Status.
+The awarding of Project Status sales tax rebates was discontinued as of July 1, 2011.

 Incentives for Innovation and Growth